 Activities that take drivers’ attention off the road, including talking or texting on cellphones, eating, conversing with passengers and other distractions, are a major safety threat.
 The National Highway Traffic Safety Administration (NHTSA) gauges distracted driving by collecting data on distraction-affected crashes, which focus on distractions that are most likely to affect crash involvement such as dialing a cellphone or texting and being distracted by another person or an outside event.
-In 2015, 3,477 people were killed in distraction-affected crashes, and 391,000 people were injured.
-There were 3,196 distraction-affected fatal crashes, accounting for 10 percent of all fatal crashes in the nation, 15 percent of injury crashes and 14 percent of all motor vehicle crashes in 2015.
+In 2016, 3,450 people were killed in distraction-affected crashes, according to latest data from NHTSA, or 9.2 percent of all crash fatalities in the United States.

 There were 442 fatal crashes in 2015 that were reported to have involved the use of cellphones as a distraction.
 Cellphones were reported as a distraction for 14 percent of all distracted drivers in fatal crashes.
 In 2015, 476 people died in fatal crashes that involved the use of cellphones or other cellphone-related activities as distractions.